-The best way to hide the clues in Treasure Hunt is to read the first clue, put it in a starting place (we use the kitchen) and hide the next clue in the location written on the clue you just read.
+The best way to hide the clues in Treasure Hunt is to read the first clue, put it in a starting place (we use the kitchen), and hide the next clue in the location written on the clue you just read.
 Follow the same path the kids will when they search.
-Read each clue before folding and hiding it, so that you know where to go to next.
+Read each clue before folding and hiding it, so that you know where to go next.

 Playing the game:

 Children are handed the starter clue.
 It tells them the location to hunt for the next clue on their way to the treasure.
-As many or as few clues can be prepared and hid.
+As many or as few clues can be prepared and hidden.
 The final clue leads to the treasure.

 Treasures can be whatever you want - anything from treats and toys to special prizes and promises.
 We put things in zip lock bags for each of the kids on the hunt.

 Keep the clues from your treasure hunt for next time.
 You can just mix up the order and hide the note in a new spot at each location.

 The older the kids and the more times they have played, the tougher the hiding spots.

 Or let the older kids split into teams and create each other’s clue locations.